Hdoc1509/hrc/website/src/content/docs/api/button.md

 **`roundedSide`**

-The side of the button to round.
+The rounded variant of the button.

 Type: `'top' | 'bottom' | 'left' | 'right'`